mattlord/Docker-Cluster7.5/README.md

 ## Add a MySQL Server Node to the Cluster

-Start a MySQL instance as follows (but make sure you also read the sections *Secure Container Startup* and *Where to Store Data* below):
+Start a MySQL instance as follows (but make sure you also read the *Where to Store Data* section below):

     docker run -d --name mysqlnode1 -e NODE_TYPE=sql -e MANAGEMENT_SERVER=ndb_mgmd -e MYSQL_ROOT_PASSWORD=my-secret-pw --link ndb_mgmd mattalord/mysql-cluster:7.5